adamrehn/jekyll-theme-gitbook-demo/_collections/_chapters/knowner-project/model-structuring.md

 #### `AbstractBaseUser`

-There is another way that we can make user model, which is [`AbstractBaseUser`](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/#django.contrib.auth.models.AbstractBaseUser){:target="_blank"}. `AbstractBaseUser` can be used when we would like to let user login with their email, NOT username.
-Also, it allows us to develop authentication process other than login.
-This could be useful when we would like to retrieve user information directly from other projects.<br><br>
+There is another way that we can make user model, which is [`AbstractBaseUser`](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/#django.contrib.auth.models.AbstractBaseUser){:target="_blank"}. [`AbstractBaseUser`](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/#django.contrib.auth.models.AbstractBaseUser){:target="_blank"} only contains the authentication process without actual fields.
+To view how to make user models with [`AbstractBaseUser`](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/#django.contrib.auth.models.AbstractBaseUser){:target="_blank"}, see this post and refer to *[Extending User Model Using a Custom Model Extending AbstractBaseUser](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html){:target="_blank"}*.<br><br>

+With using [`AbstractBaseUser`](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/#django.contrib.auth.models.AbstractBaseUser){:target="_blank"}, I can change the authentication methods.
+In this case, we need to setup [`UserManager`](https://docs.djangoproject.com/en/3.2/ref/contrib/auth/#django.contrib.auth.models.UserManager) that is inherited from [`BaseUserManager`]() to determine which users will have normal/admin roles.
+Also, <br><br>

-However, the cons for using `AbstractBaseUser` is that it is very hard to
+However, the cons for using [`AbstractBaseUser`](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/#django.contrib.auth.models.AbstractBaseUser){:target="_blank"} is that it is very hard to

 ### *products/*